Warwick Scholars Undergraduates

 - Have not previously studied for a first degree

-- Be resident in the UK and eligible to pay fees at the home rate
+- Be resident in the UK and eligible to pay fees at the home rate (unless you are a Sanctuary Scholar)

 - Have successfully secured your undergraduate study place here at Warwick by September of the year that your studies commence